LeeviSuominen/Silent-Lake-Outpost-Prototype/README.md

 Silent Lake Outpost will be a narrative driven first person horror game set in a forest as a fire lookout.

+# Relase
+Aiming to relase this in May.